 Businesses require a strong supply chain management strategy to increase revenue and maximize profits.
 It’s been reported that nearly 60% of SMBs (small and medium businesses) lost 15% or more in revenue due to supply chain delays in 2022.
 Therefore, optimizing the flow of goods, finances, and resources is critical for all organizations.

-This is the crucial role that supply chain analysts play– they analyze and improve supply chain processes, which include inventory, logistics, and demand planning.
+This is why supply chain analysts are crucial – they analyze and improve supply chain processes, which include inventory, logistics, and demand planning.

 Supply Chain Analyst interview questions are designed to assess technical knowledge, business expertise, and critical thinking.
 Domain-specific expertise, including vendor and distribution management, is heavily emphasized throughout various stages of the process.
-To prepare, it’s important to develop and showcase strong analytical skills, statistical knowledge, and data-driven decision-making.
+To prepare, developing and showcasing strong analytical skills, statistical knowledge, and data-driven decision-making is important.

 In this article, we’ll dive into an overview of the position, similar analyst roles in the industry, and some supply chain analyst interview questions you can use to prepare for the role.